MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-quick-scheduling.md

 ## Configuration considerations

-- After quick booking a *single requirement*, selecting **Book** again for the same requirement will create an additional booking, and will not re-book the previous one.
-Selecting **Book** again for a *requirement group* will trigger the re-book process, which cancels previous bookings.
+- After quick booking a *single requirement*, selecting **Book** again for the same requirement creates an additional booking and will not rebook the previous one.
+Selecting **Book** again for a *requirement group* will trigger the rebook process, which cancels previous bookings.

 - If you have enabled quick book, you enable it for your entire organization; it can't be enabled only for specific users or security roles.